shambo-cyb/shambo-cyb/README.md

 🎓 Cybersecurity Student at Fanshawe College | 💻 IT Support Experience | 🔐 Security Enthusiast

-I enjoy building security labs, working with SIEM tools, and exploring ways to defend systems from threats.
+I enjoy building security labs, working with SIEM tools, and exploring ways to defend threats.
-Currently experimenting with Wazuh inside Proxmox, integrated with Active Directory and role-based permissions.

 ---